sebastiano123-c/DroneIno/docs/README.md

 ## **Setup**
 Write "UPLOADED_SKETCH  SETUP" in the [Config.h](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/src/Config.h) and upload the sketch to your board.
+This step, battery remains still disconnected.

 ## **Calibration**
 If the setup sketch succeeds, write "UPLOADED_SKETCH  CALIBRATION" in the [Config.h](https://github.com/sebastiano123-c/DroneIno/tree/main/DroneIno/src/Config.h) and upload the sketch.
+To check the propellers direction and the propeller calibration you can connect the battery to the motors.

+_Note_: DO NOT connect the battery to the board (but only to the motors) in this configuration since the USB is connected.

 Send the following characters to the serial monitor:
 * **r** to check if the transmitter signal is decoded correctly; move the trim and check that: